- About Us

 4. Have fulfilled the other graduate admission requirements of the college.

-5. While the admissions committee does not specify that a certain number of internship hours be completed for admission, all applicants must have some hands-on conservation experience working under the guidance of a professional conservator.
+5. While the admissions committee does not specify the completion of a certain number of hours for admission, all applicants must have some hands-on conservation treatment experience working under the guidance of a professional conservator.

-Projects that involve re-housing collections, database work, and other museum tasks are very useful, but successful applicants also have supervised experience with conservation treatments.
-The Admissions Committee recommends that applicants obtain experience in a variety of conservation specialties, if possible.
+Projects that involve re-housing collections, database work, and other museum tasks are considered useful, though supplementary to actual hands on conservation treatment experiences.
+The Admissions Committee recommends that applicants obtain experience in a variety of conservation specialties.

-Pre-program internships should be long enough and intensive enough to give applicants a basic understanding of treatment methods and techniques, conservation problem solving, and related issues.
+Pre-program internships should be long enough and intensive enough to give applicants a basic understanding of conservation treatment methods and techniques, problem solving, research and related issues.
+Successful candidates usually have about a year of supervised hands-on conservation treatment experience.

 6. International students interested in this program must meet the above requirements and have a good command of the English language.
 Applicants for whom English is a second language must show proficiency in English as demonstrated by TOEFL and/or IELTS English proficiency tests.
 A minimum TOEFL score of 94 or higher, or a minimum band score of 7.0 or higher on the IELTS will be required.